Focusing on Difficult Directions for Learning HMC Trajectory Lengths: Shortcomings of the ChEES Criterion

-ChEES has a number of shortcomings as a criterion.
+In this work, we focus our analysis on the ChEES criterion.
+While it has been shown to be a very competitive criterion across a number of test functions and benchmark problems, it has number of shortcomings as a criterion, which we illustrate in \Cref{fig:motivation}.
 First, it does not incorporate the cost of generating a proposal.
-This is most evident when using a jittered trajectory length, which is a recommended practice to minimize resonances \citep{neal2011mcmc}.
-Left panel of \Cref{fig:motivation} plots ChEES versus $\bar{L} \triangleq \bbE[L]$ and the $\bar{L}$'s found by ChEES-HMC (100 separate runs).
-While most trials find the first peak of the criterion (corresponding to the global optimum for this problem), stochastic optimization can easily overshoot and find overlong $\bar{L}$s.
+Consider the case where we jitter $\tau$ by sampling it from $\unif(0, 2\bar{\tau})$ before every HMC step.
+Jittering the trajectory length is a recommended practice to minimize resonances \citep{neal2011mcmc}.
+Left panel of \Cref{fig:motivation} plots ChEES versus the mean number of leapfrog steps $\bar{\ell} = \lceil \bar{\tau} / \epsilon \rceil$ as well as the values of $\bar{\ell}$ found by ChEES-HMC (100 separate runs using the ``Fast'' configuration described below).
+While some trials find the first peak of the criterion (corresponding to the global optimum for this problem), stochastic optimization can easily overshoot and find overlong values for $\bar{\ell}$.
 This can be mitigated by the use of a more gentle learning rate at the cost of adaptation speed.
 This problem also exists, in principle, with regular ESJD that is used by NUTS, but there the algorithm is constructed to stop at the first peak it finds, which is not an easy thing to do with stochastic optimization.
-This issue is exacerbated if the $P(x) P(m)$ changes over the course of adaptation when $M$ is co-adapted.
+This issue is exacerbated if the $p(x, p)$ changes over the course of adaptation when $M$ is co-adapted.